Delaware State Police Investigating a Carjacking and Shots Fired Incident

-The Delaware State Police Collision Reconstruction Unit continues to investigate this incident.
-Troopers are asking anyone who witnessed this collision to please contact Trooper B. Harris by calling 302-633-5014.
+The Delaware State Police Troop 2 Robbery Unit is currently investigating the incident.
+Detectives are asking anyone with information regarding this case to contact Detective J. Dempsey by calling 302-365-8477.
 Information may also be provided by sending a Private Facebook Message to the Delaware State Police or contacting Delaware Crime Stoppers at 1-800-847-3333.

 You can follow the Delaware State Police by clicking on: